Ministry of Communications (Brazil): History

-2016 dissilution
+2016 dissolution

 In May 2016, then president Michel Temer dissolved the Ministry, which became part of the Ministry of Science, Technology, Innovation and Communication, Ministério da Ciência, Tecnolgia, Inovação e Comunicações, abbreviated MCTIC).
 Before the Ministry's dissolution in 2016, the last Minister of Communications was André Figueiredo.

 2020 restoration

 On 10 June 2020, president Jair Bolsonaro restored the Ministry, making Fábio Faria the Minister of Communications.
-Currently, the office is held by federal deputy Juscelino Filho.
+Currently, the office is held by former Telebras president Frederico Siqueira.

+Structure

+The Ministry of Communications has the following structure: